Limits on the axion-photon coupling from Chandrayaan-2 observations

-Axions and axion-like particles (ALPs) are among the most compelling candidates for physics beyond the Standard Model (SM) of particle physics.
-Such particles naturally arise in several BSM theories as a pseudo-Nambu-Goldstone boson (pNGB) of some spontaneously broken approximate global $U(1)$ symmetry~\cite{Kim:2008hd, DiLuzio:2020wdo, Arvanitaki:2009fg}.
-The most famous among such particles is the QCD axion, which arises in the Peccei-Quinn (PQ) model~\cite{Peccei:1977hh,Peccei:1977ur,Weinberg:1977ma,Wilczek:1977pj,Peccei:2006as}, due to the breaking of the $U(1)_{\rm PQ}$ symmetry.
-In this article, we use the term axions for generic pNGBs associated with nonlinearly realized approximate global symmetries.
+\textit{Introduction.} Axions and axion-like particles (ALPs) are well-motivated candidates for physics beyond the Standard Model (SM).
+They arise generically as pseudo-Nambu--Goldstone bosons (pNGBs) of spontaneously broken approximate global $U(1)$ symmetries in many extensions of the SM~\cite{Kim:2008hd, DiLuzio:2020wdo, Arvanitaki:2009fg}.
+The best-known example is the QCD axion, originating from the Peccei--Quinn (PQ) solution to the strong CP problem~\cite{Peccei:1977hh,Peccei:1977ur,Weinberg:1977ma,Wilczek:1977pj,Peccei:2006as}.
+Throughout this work, we use the term axions to denote generic pNGBs associated with nonlinearly realized approximate global symmetries.

-Due to a plethora of theories suggesting their existence, a large number of experiments have been proposed or are underway to search for these axions over a wide range of masses stretching from $10^{-22}$ eV upto several GeV.
-The theories that predict the existence of axions also suggest the existence of extremely weak but non-negligible interactions between axions and the SM particles.
-Due to these weak interactions, light axions ($m_a \lesssim$ few eV) are also excellent candidates for cold dark matter (DM).
-Most of the present and future experiments such as ABRACADABRA~\cite{Ouellet:2018beu,Ouellet:2019tlz}, DMRadio~\cite{Silva-Feaver:2016qhh,DMRadio:2022jfv,DMRadio:2022pkf}, ADMX~\cite{ADMX:2003rdr,ADMX:2018gho,ADMX:2019uok}, HAYSTAC~\cite{HAYSTAC:2018rwy} and MADMAX~\cite{Caldwell:2016dcw,Millar:2016cjp} looking for light axions are designed to search for these low mass axion DM by utilizing their predicted coupling to photons.
-However, the mere existence of axions in the BSM spectrum does not imply that they have to be DM.
-In that case, we need to consider other strategies to search for axions.